hphelion/documentation/devplatform/devplatform.index.md

 The Database as a Service is optionally installed as part of the Helion Development Platform; you can install it and then configure it for [use from within the Application Lifecycle Service](/helion/devplatform/connectdatabase/).

 ###Messaging Service (Beta)
-The [The Messaging Service](/helion/devplatform/messageservice/)  provides developers with the ability to provision RabbitMQ clusters using a wizard-based UI directly from Horizon.
+The [Messaging Service](/helion/devplatform/messageservice/)  provides developers with the ability to provision RabbitMQ clusters using a wizard-based UI directly from Horizon.

 - The Messaging Service integrates with Keystone to remove the need to create separate credentials for RabbitMQ access.
 - The Messaging Service allows developers to focus on building their apps without worrying about installing, configuring, and troubleshooting RabbitMQ.